pjsip/pjproject_docs/docs/source/get-started/windows/build_instructions.rst

       If you compile PJSIP with Multithreaded Debug (/MTd), you need to use the same run-time option when compiling the library.
 Please consult the library's doc for more details.

-Then to enable TLS transport support in PJSIP, please check :any:`guide_ssl`.
+Then to enable TLS transport support in PJSIP, please check :any:`/specific-guides/security/ssl`.

-Video support (2.0 and above only)
+Video support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Additional requirements